silphid/jen/examples/templates/hello-world/project/endpoints/endpoints.md

 each time developer adds a new endpoint via `jen do add-endpoint`, a new endpoint definition will be added in this file, along with a corresponding sub-directory.

-## List of endpoints (endpoint definitions will be added below, before empty line)
+List of endpoints: (endpoint definitions will be inserted below, before empty line)

-This text will remain a the end of file.
+This text will remain at the end of file.